spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

 ---
-path: 'batch-developer-guides/getting-started/'
+path: 'batch-developer-guides/getting-started/task/'
-title: 'Getting Started'
+title: 'Task Processing'
-description: 'Getting Started with Batch Processing'
+description: 'Create and deploy a simple task pipeline using a pre-built task application on your Local Machine'
 summary: true
 ---

 In this guide, we will create a simple task definition, and launch the task.

-A good starting point is to use the [Spring Cloud Task App Starters](https://cloud.spring.io/spring-cloud-task-app-starters/), that provide a set of task applications.
+The starting point is to use the [Spring Cloud Task App Starters](https://cloud.spring.io/spring-cloud-task-app-starters/), that provides a set of task applications.
 Specifically, we will use the provided `timestamp` application, which is basically a hello-world-style application that logs the current timestamp.
-For this guide we assume that the respective `timestamp` task application has already been imported and registered with Spring Cloud Data Flow.
+For this guide we assume that the respective `timestamp` task application has already been imported and registered with Spring Cloud Data Flow as described in the [Installation guide](%currentPath%/installation/).

 # Creating the Task